citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/Citizen.Wait.md

 ## Best Practices

-1. **Avoid short waits**: Be cautious about using short waits in threads such as `0ms` for things that can take a higher time.
+1. **Avoid short waits**: use different coroutines to cache values that don't need to be called every frame, and don't call expensive native calls per-frame, like [START_EXPENSIVE_SYNCHRONOUS_SHAPE_TEST_LOS_PROBE](https://docs.fivem.net/natives/?_0x377906D8A31E5586) if it can be avoided, if something needs to be run per-frame run it with `Wait(0)`.
 2. **Combine with Conditional Logic**: You can combine `Citizen.Wait` with conditional logic to create more sophisticated behaviors.
 Please refer to the sleep method example.

 ## Conclusion